-Easy, Yummy, Holiday Treat Recipes - Baby Chick
+Easy, Yummy, Holiday Treats for Kids Recipes - Baby Chick

 Share

 Okay, so I have a teeny, tiny confession.
-Sometimes I imagine myself as a fancy home-maker in the image of Martha Stewart and attempt to re-create her elaborate desserts/projects/designs/etc. Most attempts, sadly, end up worthy of the #pinterestfail label but sometimes I get it right!
-The secret, I’ve found, when you’re less-than-crafty is to choose projects that really allow for some creative, ahem, “freedom.”
+Sometimes, I imagine myself as a fancy homemaker in the image of Martha Stewart and attempt to re-create her elaborate desserts/projects/designs/etc. Most attempts, sadly, end up worthy of the #pinterestfail label, but sometimes I get it right!
+The secret, I’ve found, when you’re less-than-crafty, is to choose projects that allow for some creative, ahem, “freedom.”

-In an effort to create some home-made goodness and lower your cortisol levels, Nina and I are sharing some super easy, Pinterest-challenged friendly, holiday treats that are sure to impress your family and friends.
-(And your significant other if, like mine, has been your unfortunate guinea pig in previous endeavors.)
+To create some homemade goodness and lower your cortisol levels, Nina and I share some super easy, Pinterest-challenged, friendly holiday treats for kids that will impress your family and friends.

-Go ahead and click play, check out the holiday treats recipes below, try them out and have fun!
-Happy holiday-memory making, friends!
+Go ahead and click play, check out the holiday treats for kids recipes below, try them out, and have fun!
+Happy holiday-memory-making, friends!

 Holiday S’mores on a Stick